alexgolec/tda-api/README.rst

    trades made through the API appear in thinkorswim and vice versa.
  * The API only supports trading in equities, mutual funds, ETFs, and options (both simple contracts and complex composite positions).
-Futures and futures options trading is not supported, although data is provided.
+Futures and futures options trading is not supported.
+Some data is provided for futures, but not for futures options.
  * Historical options pricing data is not available.

 What else?